 If you need increased amount of calcium intake, taking calcium in orthomolecular dose with meals is recommended.

 Ask the baker if the bakery product wished to be bought has been prepared using baker's yeast.
 There are many bakery items that are baked using baking ferment or sough dough which are commonly available and can serve the purpose as an alternative.
-Furthermore, baking powder (Cream of tartar) or better baking ferment can be good substitute for yeast.

 No, not necessarily.
 Citric acid is produced chemically, thus, has different composition.